An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Japan: The Art of Packaging and Respect

-The rules of Omiyage:
+The Rules of Omiyage:

-- Gifts are presented with both hands.
+- Gifts are given with both hands

-- Gifts are not opened immediately , but later in private.
+- Gifts are not opened immediately, but later in private

-- Reciprocity is crucial – a gift must be returned.
+- Reciprocity is crucial – a gift must be returned

 Taboos: